-Line graphs are useful for showing trends in quantitive data.
+Line graphs (also known as line charts) are useful for showing trends in data sets.
 They use a qualitative value on the y axis and can have a qualitative or quantitive value on the x axis.

 When To Use a Line Graph

 Use a line graph when you want to show a trend.
-The line between points makes it clear to viewers that there is a trend between consecutive points.
+The line between points makes it clear to readers that there is a trend between consecutive points.

 Line graphs can become really hard to read if there is a lot of data, or the trend is not very clear.
 In these cases, a scatter plot can be a more useful tool.